10-3-pursuit/video-game-data-capture/readme.md

 # INSTRUCTIONS

-There are two functions you have the option to complete.
+You have the option to complete two functions.

 Start with the `findGamesByGenre` question which we will go over in class.

-Then if you have time or in your spare time, complete the `getGameDetails` function.
+If you have time or in your spare time, complete the `getGameDetails` function.

 1. Fork and clone this repository into your `module-one` folder